Chess Mail logo Friend of ICCF award

 Dr. Tim Harding J. H. Blackburne William Steinitz Correspondence Chess history book Captain W. D. Evans

-We recommend all arbiters and tournament organisers to read that chapter immediately and refresh their memory by working through the rest of the manual carefully before officiating in any tournaments this year.
+We recommend all arbiters and tournament organisers to download the document immediately and refresh their memory by working throughit before their next congress.

-Tim's FA title is shown on his FIDE Profile and on the list of arbiters by country posted by the Arbiters Commission.
+Tim's title now shown on his FIDE Profile and on the list of arbiters by country posted by the Arbiters Commission.

 As a FIDE Arbiter Tim is qualified to act as a chief arbiter or deputy arbiter in most classes of tournament in which international titles may be earned.
 National Arbiters are qualified to run FIDE-rated non-title tournaments and officiate as an assistant at more important events.